ZhangZelin/tsm-custom-thesaurus/Solutions.md

 For assignment-2 we decided to switch from Oxford English Dictionary API to wordAPI.
 Both API is very similar in functionality and features so our project proposal from assignment-1 will be unchanged.
 The reason for our change is that we later realized that due to security issues, Oxford English Dictionary API will deny any client-side application requests.

-This is a forum post on the official Oxford English Dictionary API forum posted by an Administrator that details the issues that we faced:
+This is a forum post on the official Oxford English Dictionary API forum posted by an Administrator of the Oxford English Dictionary API that details the issues that we faced:

 https://forum.oxforddictionaries.com/api/discussion/18/error-message-no-access-control-allow-origin-or-i-can-t-get-my-client-side-request-to-work#latest

 The user logs in. -Currently not implemented and any username and password works due to lack of storage.
+Pressing submit when the input boxes are empty will also allow the user to continue to the home page.
 Press submit to continue.

+For the register page, you must enter something in the inputbox to continue and return to the login page.
+Pressing submit when the input boxes are empty will not return to the login page.
+Register is also currently not implemented.

 Use the navigation bar at the top right corner to navigate to different features of our web application.